-With the plentiful information we’ve provided about Port and Douro wines, and the beautiful area they originate from this November, hopefully you’re itching to put together the perfect wine trip to the Douro Valley.
+With the plentiful information we’ve provided about Port and Douro wines, and the beautiful area they originate from this November, hopefully, you’re itching to put together the perfect wine trip to the Douro Valley.
 Lists of the wineries you’re dying to visit are being rapidly typed up.
 Maps are strewed across your kitchen table.
 And perhaps you’ve even stumbled upon the perfect location for your eno-tourism accommodation.
-The only element you may be missing is, what to eat on this fabulous whirlwind tour, which we can organize for you.
+The only element you may be missing is, what to eat on this fabulous whirlwind wine tour, which we can organize for you.

-Many are familiar with the dishes in your neck of the woods that pair well with Port and Douro wines, but probably few are knowledgeable ast to the types of traditional foods that the Portuguese (especially the Douro locals) like to have with their wine.
+Many are familiar with the dishes in your neck of the woods that pair well with Port and Douro wines, but probably few are knowledgeable as to the types of traditional foods that the Portuguese (especially the Douro locals) like to have with their wine.
 So allow us to offer some suggestions.

-These are foods that you can easily find at most local restaurants, cafés, markets and grocers, along with the Portuguese names so you won’t need a translator.
+These are foods that you can easily find at most local restaurants, cafés, markets, and grocers, along with the Portuguese names so you won’t need a translator.

 One of the lesser-known styles of wines of the region, Douro whites tend to be drier, smoother and richer than the coastal white wines of the south, trading light citrus notes for abundant floral and mineral ones.
 Fuller-bodied age-worthy whites usually spend some time in oak, taking on a golden color with rich tropical fruit flavors.
 Douro whites are typically produced from a blend of native Gouveio, Viosinho, Rabigato and Malvasia Fina varietals.